 - Business critical buildings require dual or multiple independent power supplies - Separate power supplies shall enter the building at different points. - Separate power feeds shall not share ducts.
-It is advisable to get the power suppliers to confirm that this is not the case and that they do not sub contract power from a third party supplier - Dual power supplies should be provided by different mains power suppliers
+It is advisable to get the power suppliers to confirm that this is not the case and that they do not sub contract power from a third party supplier - Dual power supplies shall be provided by different mains power suppliers

-• Once power has entered the building the design shall ensure that there are no single points of dependency in its distribution to key areas and equipment throughout the building that could cause failure.
+• Once power has entered the building the design shall ensure that there are no single points of failure in its distribution to key areas and equipment throughout the building.